geisera/ai-handbook/README.md

     __Be sure your environment is an actual environment given to you by Pinecone, like `gcp-starter`__

-4. (Optional) - Add your own custom text or markdown files into the `/documents` folder.
+4. (Optional) - Add your own custom text or markdown or text files into the `/documents` folder.
 Currently, this app will search our employee handbook.

 5. Run the app: